Dr Sundeep Lidher

 Biography

-Sundeep joined the Department of History at King’s in 2020.
 Born and raised in West London, Sundeep read Modern History at St Andrews and Modern South Asian History at Oxford.
-Her PhD research at Cambridge was situated at the intersection of British and World History and examined the evolution of British citizenship and immigration policy in the years between 1945 and 1962.
-This research interrogated policy developments in Britain within a broader imperial and global context, and as part of a longstanding framework of mobility controls on the entry and settlement of colonial-born subjects.
+Her PhD at Cambridge (2021) explored the evolution of British citizenship and immigration policy in the years between 1945 and 1962.
+This work interrogated policy developments in Britain within a broad imperial and global context, and as part of a longstanding global framework of mobility controls on colonial-born subjects and citizens.
+Sundeep is developing this research for publication.

-From 2018-2020, Sundeep worked as Research Associate (History) on the AHRC-funded interdisciplinary research project Beyond Banglatown, a collaboration between the universities of Cambridge, Manchester, and LSE.
+Before joining King’s in 2020, Sundeep was Research Associate (History) on the AHRC-funded research project Beyond Banglatown, an interdisciplinary collaboration between the universities of Cambridge, Manchester, and LSE (2018-2020).
 This study explored the history and contemporary landscape of the Bangladeshi-owned ‘Indian’ restaurant trade on Brick Lane in East London.

-Between 2016 and 2018, Sundeep was based at The Runnymede Trust, the UK’s leading independent race equality think tank, where she co-led the multi-award-winning Our Migration Story project, a collaboration between the Trust and the universities of Cambridge and Manchester.
-The project is recipient of The Guardian University’s Research Excellence Award (2019), The Royal Historical Society’s Public History Prize (2018) and the Community Integration Research Champion Award (2017).
+Over the years, Sundeep’s public history work has sought to raise the visibility of British histories of migration, empire, and race in secondary schools.
+Sundeep co-led the multi-award-winning Our Migration Story education project (2016-2018), a partnership between The Runnymede Trust, the UK’s leading independent race equality think tank, and the universities of Cambridge and Manchester.
+The project was recipient of The Guardian University’s Research Excellence Award (2019), The Royal Historical Society’s Public History Prize (2018) and the Community Integration Research Champion Award (2017).

 Research interests and PhD supervision